DigitalCrafting/eregold/01-basic-web-app/README.md

 # eregold - 01 Basic web app

-This version of the **Eregold** application is a simple, one jar web application and database, which means:
+This version of the **Eregold** application is a simple, one jar web application and database.

-- frontend will be served from within the final jar when build for prod,
-- backend connects directly to the single database,
-- there is single database that stores everything.

 This kind of application is not really suitable for banking anymore, but it should serve as a starting point for everyone interested in how web application communicates from top to bottom.